staart/api/src/templates/auth/resend-email-verification.md

 <a href="{{ link }}" class="btn btn-primary">Verify my email</a>

+Note that this link is valid for {{ days }} days only.
 If you didn't request this email, you can just ignore it.